outlaws42/score/assets/help_match.md

 ## Match List

 The list of matches will be shown here.
 Each match has a tile in the list.
+In the

-In the "**Match**" column of the tile will display the game name, The players in the match.
+- **"Match"** column of the tile will display the game name and the players in the match.

-In the center of the tile if the match is completed the word **Complete**  will be displayed along with the **winning players name**.
+- **"Winner"**  column will display the winners name if the match is complete.
+If there is no name in this column the game can be continued until it is set as complete.

-The "**Winning Mode**" column will either display "**LS**" (Low Score Wins) or "**HS**" (High Score Wins) It will also have the date the match was created.
+- **"Mode"** column will either display "**LS**" (Low Score Wins) or "**HS**" (High Score Wins) It will also have the date the match was created.

 ### Match Tile

-You can interact with the match tile by tapping on the tile, this will go to the match
+- **Tap** - You can interact with the match tile by tapping on the tile, this will go to the match
+- **Long Press** - You can long press the tile to select it if the match is **not** complete.
+If the tile is selected the background color will change and a delete icon will appear.
+This will give you the option to delete the match if it is not complete.

 ---